agroimpacts/geospaar/README.md

   ./run-container.sh -v $LATEST -p $PORT $MY_PROJECT_DIRECTORY
   ```

-This should give you a URL (https://localhost:8787) that you can copy and paste into your browser, which will will then give you a fully functioning Rstudio-server instance after you log in.
+This should give you a URL (https://localhost:8787) that you can copy and paste into your browser, which will then give you a fully functioning Rstudio-server instance after you log in.
 ### 7. Browse the course materials

 Build the `geospaar` package...

 ```R
 library(devtools)